 Feature bloat is real

-I remember when a simple note-taking app just stored text.
+Think back to when a simple note-taking app just stored text.
 Now it probably needs to sync across five devices, support markdown, embed AI suggestions, render animations, and check in with a cloud server every few seconds.
 All that stuff takes resources.
 And somewhere along the way, the basic job - helping you write a note - became secondary.

 The problem is that most companies don't have to care about efficiency anymore.
 Hardware keeps getting faster, so they just throw more code at the wall and hope it runs OK.